tkachenkobog/devima_test_task/README.md

 The Feature layer can consume from the src layer and itself (boundaries prevent it from importing other features).

-The src layer can only use itself (it's shared layer).
+The src layer can only use itself.

 ![Data Flow Diagram](frontend/src/assets/data-flow.webp)